-Are eligible to apply for asylum
+Are eligible to apply for asylum,

-Meet the definition of a refugee in Section 101(a)(42)(A) of the Immigration and Nationality Act (INA)
+Meet the definition of a refugee in section 101(a)(42)(A) of the INA, and

-Are barred from being granted asylum under Section 208(b)(2) of the INA
+Are barred from being granted asylum under section 208(b)(2) of the INA.

-STEP SEVEN: Applicant Receives Decision
+STEP SEVEN: Receive Decision

 In most cases, you will return to the asylum office to pick up the decision two weeks after the asylum officer interviewed you.

-Are currently in valid immigration status
+Are currently in valid immigration status,

-Were interviewed at a USCIS field office
+Were interviewed at a USCIS field office,

-Have pending security checks
+Have pending security checks, or